bespoken/bespoken-docs/cli/tutorials/tutorial-lambda-nodejs.md

 permalink: /tutorials/tutorial-lambda-nodejs/
 ---

-# Debugging voice apps locally With Webstorm and Bespoken
+# Debugging your Node voice apps locally Bespoken

 This tutorial shows you how to get started developing for Alexa Skills Kit using a Nodejs Lambda.